anurag1004/jwt-auth-server/README.md

 # JWT-token-Auth-using-Express-and-Nodejs
-Using JWT token for authorization and maintaining session in node js using express-session.
+Using JWT token for authorization and maintaining session in node js using express-session and MongoDB.

 #MONGOOSE MODELS